-Way before the party-goers descended on Laganas Bay in Zakynthos (better known as Zante to us Brits), it was the Caretta Loggerhead Sea Turtles that chose this place as their mating ground every summer.
+Way before the party-goers caused chaos on Laganas Bay and descended on the best beaches in Zakynthos (better known as Zante to us Brits), it was the Caretta Loggerhead Sea Turtles that chose this place as their mating ground every summer.

 Whilst there are some lesser known Greek islands, which are not as busy the turtles could call home.
 In fact, Zante is the most important nesting ground for the turtles in Europe, with 80% of the Mediterranean population returning every summer.

 The stories of prehistoric animals still walking this earth is not just mythos, I mean myths.
 The turtles are contemporaries of the earliest dinosaurs and have been on the earth around 250 million years!
 But, unlike the partygoers who may also choose to mate in Zante every summer, these turtles are endangered.
 And, the sad fact is tourism isn’t helping…

 Tourism in Zante is critical, yet harmful for the resident turtles who have lost over half of their beach nesting ground as the island’s popularity as a holiday destination has grown.

 Mating in Zante

 The usual rituals of courtship, males competing for the same female (at loggerheads literally) follows on to nuzzling, biting, head movements with the successful male succeeding by mounting the chosen female.
 Loggerhead Turtles are the largest hard-shelled turtles in the world, they have very horny beaks (known to be thicker than other sea turtles) and, as you can imagine, the mating season can be a somewhat drawn-out process; lasting from late March to early June.

 Nightlife in Zante